Water Spinach Cuttings: Bucket Greens Fast

 Can I grow water spinach from grocery-store stems?

-Yes, if the stems are fresh, crisp, and have visible nodes.
-Avoid bundles with collapsed leaves, sour-smelling bases, slimy cuts, or blackened joints.
+Yes—if stems are fresh, crisp, and have visible nodes.
+Avoid slimy or blackened bases.

 Does bucket-grown water spinach need soil?